NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 finds one, it will short-circuit the search in the other directories for the given kernel.

-This directory must follow the usual SPICE kernel subdirectory structure based on kernel type.
+These directories must follow the usual SPICE kernel subdirectory structure based on kernel type.
 The required subdirectories depend of the input kernel types.

 The directory(ies) structure can be created ad-hoc for NPB or can already exist: